 PIP face to face assessment

 Finally Wednesday 1 August has arrived, it’s my PIP face to face assessment.
 I had not slept well the previous night.
-This was not just worry and stress, that irascible little friend MS was in the mix.
+Stress and worry were not the only reasons, that irascible little friend MS was in the mix.
 I just could not get out of bed as early as usual.
-It was 4 hours later than normal, I took 2 Ibuprofen and 2 Paracetamol.
-They helped me back on the road.
+In fact it was a couple of hours later than normal.
+I took 2 Ibuprofen and 2 Paracetamol, they helped me back on the road.

 Answers must show